Assurance 16 - FY 2022

 Maine Houlton Band of Maliseet Indians 0

-Maine Indian Township of Tribal Government 0
+Maine Passamaquoddy Tribe - Indian Township 0

 Maine Penobscot Indian Nation 0

-Massachusetts Mashpee Wampanoag Indian Tribal Council 5 We refer tribal members to local agencies that offer energy efficiency workshops and coordinate energy assessments on home to evaluate what needs to be done to lower our clients energy costs.
+Massachusetts Mashpee Wampanoag Indian Tribal Council 5 We refer tribal members to local agencies that offer energy effeiciency workshops and coordinate energy assissments on home to evaluate

 Michigan Inter-Tribal Council of MI, Inc. 0